-- Restore emphasis on preventative measures and health education and ensure the nationwide health screening of all children under one year.
+- Ensure the nationwide health screening of all children under one year.

 - Improve residential services for people who have severe illnesses or disabilities and/or substance abuse problems.

-- Provide funding to assist the diagnosis of osteoporosis by DXA scan for women over 50 years who have experienced a low trauma fracture.
+- Provide funding to assist modern diagnostic equipment like DXA scans for women over 50 years who have experienced a low trauma fracture related to osteoporosis.

 - Adequately resource elective surgery and provide additional waiting times funding so as to firmly establish guaranteed maximum waiting times for a range of surgical and specialist treatment.

-- Cap the number of places at medical training institutions which can be taken by foreign students while increasing the number of places available in areas of need for New Zealand students.
+- Cap the number of places at medical training institutions which can be taken by foreign students at the expense of New Zealand students.

-- Require consistency in the provision of emergency health services such as ambulance and helicopter services and ensure the adequate funding of a core of fulltime employees.
+- Require consistency in the provision of emergency health services such as ambulance and helicopter services and ensure the adequate funding of a core of fulltime employees and support for volunteers.

 - Review the National Travel Assistance Policy with the aim of ensuring it is adequately providing transport assistance to those who cannot easily access hospital medical appointments.